 Currently, Hong Kong SAR has entered into seven TIEAs with different jurisdictions as shown in the following table.

 All of the above TIEAs are ratified and effective.

-In addition to the signing of the Hong Kong SAR-United States TIEA in March 2014, Hong Kong SAR signed a Model 2 intergovernmental agreement (IGA) with the United States in November 2014 to facilitate financial institutions in Hong Kong SAR to comply with the Foreign Account Tax Compliance Act (FATCA).
+In addition to the signing of the Hong Kong SAR-United States TIEA in March 2014, Hong Kong SAR signed a Model 2 intergovernmental agreement (IGA) with the United States in November 2014 to facilitate compliance with the Foreign Account Tax Compliance Act (FATCA) by financial institutions in Hong Kong SAR.

 Automatic exchange of information (AEOI)/Common Reporting Standard (CRS) regime